ClickHouse and PromQL

 bin/tsdb-aggregate-proxy --help

-By default, proxy will attempt to to connect to ClickHouse via native protocol, and query delegated sample data tables directly, translating remote read request into SQL queries.
-To use ClickHouse prometheus protocol endpoints instead, use the --no-query-bypass flag.
+By default the proxy connects to ClickHouse via the native protocol and queries target data tables directly, translating remote read requests into SQL.
+Pass --no-query-bypass to use the ClickHouse Prometheus protocol endpoints instead.

-With --query-bypass, using default ClickHouse address, table names and threshold values:
+With query bypass (default), using default address, table names, and thresholds:

 bin/tsdb-aggregate-proxy --chi-password=p@ssw0rd